Blog Posts by Jonathan Parnell

 Four years ago, the small-budget, independent production 500 Days of Summer premiered at the Sundance Film Festival with decent accolades.
 Since then the movie has surprisingly gone on to earn over $60 million.
 Why?
 Because it’s a realistic story of an all-too-common dating relationship — one that ends up lopsided and empty because of a plastic vision of romance.

-Its popularity seems to tell us something about Western culture and relationships: the system is broken.
-Expectations are inflated.
-People…Continue Reading
+Its popularity seems to tell us something about Western culture and…Continue Reading

 The Genius of C.S.
 Lewis